Smart Planet Association

 Smart Communities Initiative

-SPA is working with a variety of stakeholders to launch and maintain the International Registry of Certified Cities and Communities (IRCCC).
+SPA is working with a variety of stakeholders to launch and maintain the International Registry of Certified Cities and Communities, IRCCC.

 The IRCCC framework includes the following stakeholders:

-1. Communities and their Sustainable Development Project Leaders
+1. Communities and their Sustainable Development Project leaders

-2. Project Management Organizations that may be hired by communities to support their sustainable development implementation and related activities monitoring.
+2. Project management organizations that may be hired by communities to support their sustainable development, implementation and related.Activities.
+Monitoring.

-3. Organizations that provide education/training services pertaining to Sustainable Development for communities.
+3. Organizations that provide education/training services pertaining to sustainable development for communities.

-4. Certification Bodies that operate according to ISO 17021 who may be engaging in the audit and certification of communities to ISO 37101.
+4. Certification Bodies that operate according to ISO 17021 who may be engaging in the audit and certification of communities to ISO 37001.

 Smart Schools Initiative